 Urine and specialised blood tests

 A urine test may be used to check for the Bence Jones protein, which is the light chain part of paraprotein.
-About one-third of people with myeloma make enough Bence Jones protein for it to be measurable in urine.
+About one-third of people with myeloma make enough Bence Jones protein for it to show in the urine.

-For this test, you may be asked to collect your urine in a container over a 24-hour period.
-If the Bence Jones protein shows up, you may have regular urine tests to monitor the myeloma and check how well treatment is working.
+For this test, you may be asked to collect your urine in a large bottle over a 24-hour period.
+If the Bence Jones protein is detected, you may have regular urine tests to monitor the myeloma and check how well treatment is working.

-Your doctor may also suggest you have a specialised blood test called the serum free light chain assay as well as, or instead of, the urine test as the Bence Jones protein doesn’t show up in a standard blood test.
+Your doctor may also recommend that you have a specialised blood test called the serum free light chain assay.
+This test may be done as well as, or instead of, a urine test, because the Bence Jones protein cannot be detected in a standard blood test.

 View the Cancer Council NSW editorial policy.